freedomcode792/odin-landing-page/README.md

 # odin-landing-page
-A project to demonstrate the knowledge of CSS flexbox I've got so far.
+A project to demonstrate the knowledge of CSS flexbox I've gotten so far.